Eating out should be an enjoyable experience, but if it doesn’t live up to expectation, you need to know your rights – and how to make a complaint.

 Food in a restaurant should always be of “satisfactory quality”, it should also be safe and match its description.

-If you feel your meal fails to meet these standards – if, for example, your food is burnt or undercooked, or if you find a fly in your soup – you are entitled to claim a full or partial refund.
+If you feel your meal fails to meet these standards – if, for example, your food is burnt or undercooked, or if you find the proverbial fly in your soup – you are entitled to claim a full or partial refund.

 First off, you should stop eating and report the problem to staff.
 You should also ask for the dish to be replaced or order something else.